N=2 Supercomplexification of the Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt Equations: Notation used in the supersymmetry

-for $N=1$ and $N=2$ respectively .
-This ``trace formula'' is used in the theory of integrable systems becuse from the knowledge of the Lax operator it is possible to obtain the conserved currents.
+for $N=1$ and $N=2$ respectively.
+This ``trace form '' is used in the theory of integrable systems because from the knowledge of the Lax operator it is possible to obtain the conserved currents.

+Similarly to the classical case it is possible to construct the generalized supersymmetric Lax representation $ \frac{d }{d t_q} L = \big [ P_{\geq k}(L^q),L \big ]$ where $k=0,1,2$.
+Restriction to $k=0$ yields to the supersymmetric Gelfand-Dikii hierarchy of equations.
+Restriction to $k=1$ yields the supersymmetric nonstandard Lax representation while for $k=2$ to the supersymmetric Harry Dym hierarchy.